freeCodeCamp/freeCodeCamp/guide/english/designer-tools/index.md

 ---
 ## Designer Tools

-In this section, we'll have guides to a wide variety of tools used by designers.
+In this section, we have guides to a wide variety of tools that are used by designers.

 ### UI
 Great for static content.